-In addition to the requirements of the Protocol on Environmental Protection to the Antarctic Treaty, restrictions on materials and organisms which may be brought into the Area are:
+In addition to the requirements of the Protocol on Environmental Protection to the Antarctic Treaty, to avoid compromising the ecological values, specifically the unique biological assemblages, for which the Area is protected, the following restrictions apply to all activities in the Area:

-- No animals, plant material, microorganisms or non-sterile soil shall be deliberately introduced into the Area and precautions shall be taken to prevent against accidental introductions. - No herbicides or pesticides shall be brought into the Area. - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the Permit, shall be removed from the Area at or before the conclusion of the activity for which the Permit was granted. - Fuel is not to be stored in the Area, unless required for essential purposes connected with the activity for which the Permit has been granted. - All materials introduced into the Area shall be for a stated period only and shall be removed by the end of that stated period, and shall be stored and handled so that risk of their introduction into the environment is minimised.
+- Deliberate introduction of plants, animals, microorganisms and non-sterile soil into the Area is prohibited and precautions shall be taken to prevent against accidental introductions. - No poultry products shall be brought into the Area. - No herbicides or pesticides shall be brought into the Area. - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the Permit, shall be removed from the Area at or before the conclusion of the activity for which the Permit was granted. - Fuel is not to be stored in the Area, unless required for essential purposes connected with the activity for which the Permit has been granted. - All materials introduced into the Area shall be for a stated period only and shall be removed by the end of that stated period, and shall be stored and handled so that risk of their introduction into the environment is minimised; - Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019)

-7(vii) Taking of, or harmful interference, with native flora or fauna
+7(vii) Taking of, or harmful interference with native flora or fauna

 Taking of, or harmful interference with, native flora and fauna is prohibited, except in accordance with a Permit issued in accordance with Annex II of the Protocol on Environmental Protection to the Antarctic Treaty.
-Where taking or harmful interference with animals is involved this should, as a minimum standard, be in accordance with the SCAR Code of Conduct for the Use of Animals for Scientific Purposes in Antarctica.
+Where taking or harmful interference with animals is involved, this should, as a minimum standard, be in accordance with the SCAR Code of Conduct for the Use of Animals for Scientific Purposes in Antarctica.